-- a referral has been made by a GP who is managing the patient under a GP Mental Health Treatment Plan (items 2700, 2701, 2715 or 2717); - a referral has been made by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan; - a referral has been made by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - a referral has been made by a psychiatrist or paediatrician from an eligible psychiatric or paediatric service (see Referral Requirements for further details regarding psychiatrist and paediatrician referrals).
+- a referral has been made by a GP or medical practitioner who is managing the patient under a GP Mental Health Treatment Plan (GP items 2700, 2701, 2715, 2717 or medical practitioner items 272, 276, 281, 282); - a referral has been made by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) under a shared care plan; - a referral has been made by a medical practitioner (including a general practitioner, but not a specialist or consultant physician) who is managing the patient under a referred psychiatrist assessment and management plan (item 291); or - a referral has been made by a psychiatrist or paediatrician from an eligible psychiatric or paediatric service (see Referral Requirements for further details regarding psychiatrist and paediatrician referrals).

-Medicare rebates are available for up to 10 individual allied mental health services in a calendar year, up to seven of which may be provided via video conference.
-The 10 services may consist of: GP focussed psychological strategies services (items 2721 to 2727); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165.
+Medicare rebates are available for up to 10 individual allied mental health services in a calendar year.
+The 10 services may consist of: GP or medical practitioner focussed psychological strategies services (GP items 2721 to 2727 or medical practitioner items 283 to 287); and/or psychological therapy services (items 80000 to 80015); and/or focussed psychological strategies - allied mental health services (items 80100 to 80115; 80125 to 80140; 80150 to 80165.